coylec/stream3_project/README.md

 ### Existing Bugs
 - The reset password feature will allow you to go through all the steps needed to reset it but it is not currently changing the password stored in the database.
+- Disqus stopped working with the app name I registered and was refusing to load on various attempts to register different names.
+I reverted to a generic app name that worked previously for the purposes of this project.
+However because it's a generic name comments from other sites might possibly show up given the way Disqus works.

 ## Tech Used